Stats:5’9″, 34, brown/blue, Bristol

 I do some shopping on the way home from work and decide to go straight to the date without going home.
 If I arrive ‘fresh’ from work, it gives the impression that I am very busy and have lots to do, and so will need to leave the date early to finish this afore-mentioned work.
 This is actually partially true: I do have some work to do tonight, but the world isn’t going to shatter in a million pieces if I don’t do it, but he doesn’t have to know that.
 I plod toward the pub with all the enthusiasm of Marie Antoinette going to the gallows.
 He is there already.
 I pretend I don’t see him which is fairly easy because my attention has been attracted to the fact that the pub appears to be closed for a refurb.
 The Guy is standing outside it looking as if he is desperately hoping not to have been stood up.
 He is wearing a rugby-style top and some very clean jeans and a pair of shiny shoes.
 Having come straight from work, I look like I’ve been dragged through an H&M backwards by the hair.

 I catch his eye and we exchange that good old hello before acting puzzled at the pub’s closure and then deciding to decamp to another round the corner.
 I have never been in this pub before, but I hate it immediately.
 The kitchen is in the pub itself, and is spewing out all manner of unsavoury smells.
 I can’t see a menu but I imagine it’s a scampi and shit burger fest.
-There is a rough, tattooed woman at the bar with a suitcase next to her.
-If she has been on holiday, I can only assume it was somewhere with no bathroom facilities.
 The Guy asks what I’d like to drink and when I tell him, he orders the same.
 I am vaguely aware of the smell of aftershave, and it is getting stronger and stronger the more time I spend in close proximity to him.
-Match this with the cacophony of odours from the kitchen and the tattooed soap-dodger at the bar, and I’m in olfactory meltdown.
+Match this with the cacophony of odours from the kitchen, and I’m in olfactory meltdown.
 We choose a table and are seated.
 Conversations are awkward enough to get going, let alone without the added ingredient of ‘I don’t want to be here’, so I ask lots of questions to appear interested.
 He doesn’t ask many back, but to be honest I am so bored by talking about myself after 35 other dates that I am glad of the respite.
 I have to say that it’s a bit hard to be interested as I find what he does a little boring.
 We talk a lot about politics and while that can be an interesting subject, it’s one of the worst topics for a first date ever.
 It’s right up there with confessing to your date that you dress up as one of the Spice Girls to get an erection – simply not done.
 Also, his aftershave is now choking me to the point where I can feel myself turning blue.
 I can’t do this much longer.
 It’s so strong I feel like saying something.
 My nose is going to wither and fall off.
 He seems genuine and is perfectly pleasant, but he is categorically not for me.
 Not now, not ever.

 Politeness says that I should buy him a drink back, which I do, but I begin to wind things up by mentioning the work I have to do and bemoaning the life of a freelancer.
 I think he gets it.
 We drain our drinks and leave the pub.
 I could go the way he’s walking, but I decide to euthanise the evening here and now, and separate from him outside the pub.
 We exchange the nice to meet you bollocks, shake hands – he wisely does not move in for a kiss on the cheek – and we part company.
 When I have turned the corner, I look at my watch.
 I lasted 55 minutes.
 That’s not bad considering I should never have been there in the first place.
 I arrive home and get out my phone.
 There is a message on the iPhone app from Peter, this time the right one.
 I exhale.